Community Relations

 In today’s world, appeals for support grow annually in number and variety.
 While recognizing the growing needs of our community, we recognize that we cannot support each group.
 Annually, our Community Investment Committee identifies key areas of giving dependent on the needs of our community and social and environmental issues.

-Please submit your donation request in advance of February 20, 2023.
-You will be notified of the status of your request mid-March.
+Please submit your donation request in advance of August 28, 2023.
+You will be notified of the status of your request the last week of September.

 Guidelines: